ChrysKoum/Tic-Tac-Toe/README.md

-Certainly!
-Below is a documentation template for your Tic Tac Toe project hosted on GitHub:

----

 # Tic Tac Toe Game

 This project is a distributed Tic Tac Toe game implemented using Python, RabbitMQ, Redis, Docker, and more.
 The game consists of two automated players and a board, all communicating through message brokers.